RodyaRR/MMA/README.md

 # MMA
 The repository of MMA.

-Organize them in `your dataset root dir` folder as follows:
+Organize datasets in `your dataset root dir` folder as follows:
 ```
 |-- your dataset root dir/
 |   |-- <CUHK-PEDES>/